Generalized Hultman Numbers and Cycle Structures of Breakpoint Graphs: Discussion

 \section{Discussion}

-In the current work, we address the problem of enumeration of genomes with $n$ genes that are at a given $k$-break distance from a fixed genome.
-It is known that the $k$-break distance can be computed in terms of the cycle length distribution of the breakpoint graph of the corresponding genomes~\citep{alekseyev2008}.
+In the current work, we address the problem of enumeration of genomes with $n$ genes that are at a given $k$-break distance from a fixed unichromosomal genome.
+It is known that the $k$-break distance between two genomes can be computed in terms of cycle lengths in the breakpoint graph of these genomes~\citep{alekseyev2008}.

-Our main result is the recurrent formula for the numbers $M_n(h;\mathbf{c})$ (and their generating function) of breakpoint graphs with a given cycle structure.
-We show connection of these numbers to various combinatorial objects (including Bell polynomials) and further compute numbers $H^h_k(n,d)$ of $h$-chromosomal genomes with $n$ genes at the $k$-break distance $d$ from a fixed unichromosomal genome, which generalize Hultman numbers~\citep{hultman1999,doignon2007,bona2009,alexeev2014,signed2013}.
+Our main result is the recurrent formula for the numbers $M_n(h;\mathbf{c})$ (and their generating function) of breakpoint graphs with the cycle structure $\mathbf{c}$ of $h$-chromosomal genomes with $n$ genes.
+We show connection between these numbers and various combinatorial objects (such as Bell polynomials) and further compute numbers $H^h_k(n,d)$ of $h$-chromosomal genomes with $n$ genes at the $k$-break distance $d$ from a fixed unichromosomal genome, which generalize Hultman numbers~\citep{hultman1999,doignon2007,bona2009,alexeev2014,signed2013}.

-In further development of our approach, we plan to obtain a closed formula for the numbers $H^h_k(n,d)$ and evaluate an asymptotic distribution of the $k$-break distance for a general $k$.
-We also plan to estimate the rate of $k$-breaks for each $k$ in the course of evolution, using the technique proposed in \citep{alexeev2015transposition}.
+We believe that our approach can further lead to finding a formula for the numbers $H^h_k(n,d)$ and then to evaluating the asymptotic distribution of the $k$-break distances for a general $k$.
+Other open questions of interest include enumeration of genomes $Q$ at a given $k$-break distance from a fixed genome $P$, where (i) $P$ is unichromosomal and $Q$ is linear multichromosomal (the case $k=2$ was addressed by \citet{multi2014}); or (ii) $P$ and $Q$ are both multichromosomal.
+Both questions may be addressed under the assumption of co-oriented or arbitrarily oriented genes.
+Defining \emph{proper} $k$-breaks as those that are not $(k-1)$-breaks, we may ask similar questions for the \emph{graded} $(2,3,\dots,k)$-break distance specifying the number of proper $i$-breaks for each $i=2,3, \dots,k$.
+Further assuming that proper $k$-breaks for different $k$ have different rates in the course of evolution, we may be able to estimate these rates from given (extant) genomes, using the technique proposed by \citet{alexeev2015transposition} for $k=2,3$.